janhsimon/openxr-vulkan-example/readme.md

 # Overview

-This project demonstrates how you can write your own VR application using OpenXR and Vulkan.
+This project demonstrates how you can write your own VR application using OpenXR 1.1 and Vulkan 1.3.
 These are its main features:

 - Basic rendering of example scene to the headset and into a resizeable mirror view on your desktop monitor.
 - Focus on easy to read and understand C++ without smart pointers, inheritance, templates, etc.